Why I moved to Serbia as a digital nomad and remote worker.

 In Serbia, everyone speaks English.
 The same goes for other countries in the Balkans, like Croatia, Macedonia, Montenegro, etc. This makes it easy to travel around the region as a remote worker, especially as Croatia’s digital nomad visa is only a few steps away from being official.

-Pretty much everybody you come across either learned English in school or learned it by watching American and British movies and TV shows growing.
-Many people also grew-up listening to musical acts and bands from the US and the UK.
+Pretty much everybody you come across either learned English in school or learned it by watching American and British movies and TV shows growing up.
+Many people also grew up listening to musical acts and bands from the US and the UK.

 It’s kind of similar to how Americans all speak English, but the dialect of English that Americans speak in southern states is slightly different.